 The Best Dog Stroller for Ty

-Choosing the best dog stroller was ruff, and Ty worked his tail off snoozing in each one.
-After much deliberation we concluded that, of the five strollers we tested, the Petique All Terrain Pet Jogger best met our needs.
+Choosing the best dog stroller was ruff, and Ty worked his tail off, snoozing in each one.
+After much deliberation, we concluded that, of the five strollers we tested, the Petique All Terrain Pet Jogger best met our needs.
 It handles well on different surfaces, is comfortable to push, and folds compactly, so it fits in our car with both dogs.
-And, best of all, it allows Ty to explore (and nap) with us.
+And best of all, it allows Ty to explore (and nap) with us.

 READ MORE ⇒ Does Your Dog Need a Wheelchair?

 If you’re using a pet stroller that you love, tell us about it in the comments!
+Happy Trails!

 Â